omz13/kirby3-xmlsitemap/README.md

 - `debugqueryvalue` : a string to be as the value for the query parameter `debug` to return the xml-sitemap with debugging information.
 The global kirby `debug` configuration must also be true for this to work.
 The url must be to `/sitemap.xml?debug=debugqueryvalue` and not `/sitemap?debug=_debugqueryvalue_` (i.e. the `.xls` part is important).
 Be aware that the debugging information will show, if applicable, details of any pages that have been excluded (so if you are using this in production and you don't want things to leak, set `debugqueryvalue` to something random).
 - `excludePageWhenTemplateIs` : an array of templates names whose pages are to be excluded from the xml-sitemap.
 - `excludePageWhenSlugIs` : an array of slug names whose pages are to be excluded from the xml-sitemap.
-- `excludeChildrenWhenTemplateIs` : an array of templates names whose pages children are to be ignored; this is used for one-pagers (where the principal page will be included and all the 'virtual' children ignored).
+- `excludeChildrenWhenTemplateIs` : an array of templates names whose children are to be ignored (but pages associated with the template is to be included); this is used for one-pagers (where the principal page will be included and all the 'virtual' children ignored).
-- `excludeTopBySlug` : the names of the slugs of pages in the root (\content) that are to be ignored.

 For example, for the kirby3 starterkit, the following would be indicative: